xakepnz/BLUELAY/README.md

 <b>[+] To-Do:</b><br />

-Fix current issues of Attribute None for text.
+Fix current issues of Attribute None for text.<br />
-Fix issue with reading proxy file and creating list.
+Fix issue with reading proxy file and creating list.<br />
-Implement # comments in the .conf files.
+Implement # comments in the .conf files.<br />
 Implmenet email or SNMP alerting when results are found.<br />
 Implement cron-tasks so it can be above googles data request threshold.<br />
 <hr>